 - (1) "Fair value" means the value of a security determined in accordance with Canadian GAAP applicable to publicly accountable enterprises. - (2) For each security whose value is included in line 1, Current Assets, multiply the fair value of the security by the margin rate for that security set out below.
 Add up the resulting amounts for all of the securities you hold.
-The total is the "market risk" to be entered on line 9.

-(a) Bonds, Debentures, Treasury Bills and Notes

-(i) Bonds, debentures, treasury bills and other securities of or guaranteed by the Government of Canada, of the United Kingdom, of the United States of America and of any other national foreign government (provided such foreign government securities are currently rated Aaa or AAA, or the short-term ratings equivalent of either of those ratings, by a designated rating organization or its DRO affiliate), maturing (or called for redemption):
+The total is the "market risk" to be entered on line 9. - (a) Bonds, Debentures, Treasury Bills and Notes - (i) Bonds, debentures, treasury bills and other securities of or guaranteed by the Government of Canada, of the United Kingdom, of the United States of America or of any other national foreign government (provided those foreign government securities have a current credit rating described in subparagraph (i.1)) maturing (or called for redemption):

-within 1 year: 1% of fair value multiplied by the fraction determined by dividing the number of days to maturity by 365

-over 1 year to 3 years: 1 % of fair value
+within 1 year: 1% of fair value multiplied by the fraction determined by dividing the number of days to maturing by 365 over 1 year to 3 years:

-over 3 years to 7 years: 2% of fair value

-over 7 years to 11 years: 4% of fair value

-over 11 years: 4% of fair value
+over 11 years: